atomiks/tippyjs-react/README.md

 > **Note 1**: You should also set the `hideOnClick` prop to `false` if you don't
 > want the tippy to hide when the user clicks on the document somewhere.

-> **Note 2**: Use this prop instead of Tippy's native `showOnInit` prop.
-The
-> native prop just shows the tippy on init but won't respond to prop changes.

 ### `onCreate?: (tip: Instance) => void`